 The selection process is overseen by the MultiSci Leadership Team, with an estimated timeline as follows:

-Late November - Early December 2023: All applications which meet Imperial’s academic eligibility criteria are reviewed by the MultiSci Leadership team.
-Initial evaluation criteria are: research interests that match MultiSci’s interdisciplinary strategic areas and whether, an applicant’s academic/employment journey so far indicates potential to complete a PhD.
-Approx. 50% of applications progress to the next stage.
+Early December 2024: All applications which meet Imperial’s academic eligibility criteria are redacted of personal information and reviewed by the MultiSci Leadership team.
+Initial evaluation criteria are: responses to the Case for Support questions, research interests that match MultiSci’s interdisciplinary strategic areas and whether an applicant’s academic/employment journey so far indicates potential to complete a PhD.

-Mid December 2023 – Late January 2024: Applications still in the process are independently reviewed and scored by 3 Imperial academics.
-Motivation for undertaking a PhD, as well as personal and academic attributes needed to do this successfully are evaluated.
-Based on scores and comments, approx. 24 applicants will be invited to interview (thisusually represents approx. 15% of total applications).
+Mid December 2024 – mid January 2025: Redacted applications still in the process are independently reviewed and scored by 3 Imperial academics.
+Based on scores and comments, approx. 24 applicants will be invited to interview.

 When will I know the outcome of my application?

-Applicants should expect to know their outcome, unsuccessful or invited to interview, by the end of January 2024.
-We aim to make offers to successful students in early March 2024.
+Applicants should expect to know the outcome, whether unsuccessful or invited to interview, by the end of January 2025.
+We aim to make offers to successful students in early March 2025.

 Will you need my references at the time of my application and who should I ask?